 Sewn, hardcover, linen with foilstamp.
 Full colour printing.
 48 pages plus one foldout sheet.
 Size 23.5 x 19.5 cm / 9.25 x 7.7 inches.
 ISBN 978-90-807884-0-4.

-The book is included in the collections of the Hasselblad Foundation, the International Center of Photography Library (New York), and the Tate Library and Archive.
+The book is included in the collections of the Hasselblad Foundation, the International Center of Photography Library (New York), Tate Library and Archive, and The New York Public Library.
 See some more information about the book below.

 In 1840 Edgar Allan Poe’s ‘The Man of the Crowd’ was published, one of the first detective stories, though the crime remains hidden.
 It is a story about an observer-narrator ‘I’ who sits at a coffee house in London and develops a curiosity about a striking old man he sees in the crowded streets.
 He decides to follow the old man (he could very well be seen as a proto-street-photographer).
 He follows him for an evening, a night, a day, a second evening.
 The old man keeps on walking and never leaves the crowd.
 The observer has to conclude that the old man cannot be read and interpreted like the other people in the streets.
 The whole tale becomes a story about the unreadable.